scroll down for more

 If using the HowDidiDo mobile App or PSI clubhouse computer - sign in before playing then enter your score afterwards.
 A scorecard IS required to be submitted for score verification.
 This is probably the simplest method for casual rounds at MGC.

-If using the MyEG App (which can be used to submit scores on any course in England) - no scorecard is required, but your score does have to be verified by a playing partner.
+If using the MyEG App (which can be used to submit scores on any course in England, Scotland, Ireland or Wales) - no scorecard is required, but your score does have to be verified by a playing partner.

 Please firstly ensure that whoever is going to verify your score also has the app or your score will not be submitted.
 A message is sent to your marker after your round and they have to verify your score before it can be uploaded to WHS.